 If you’re wondering how to spot an ISFJ or how to better communicate with them, you are not alone.

-To make things a bit easier and clearer, we compared The Defender and the other MBTI types and highlighted their similarities and differences.
+To make things a bit easier and clearer, we compared The Defender and the other personalities and highlighted their similarities and differences.
 Once you read this article, you should have a better understanding of the ISFJ personality type and their views of the world.

 How to Spot an ISFJ